sajid-ahsan-seyam-26/zomato-data-analysis-project-/README.md

 Verified missing values using isnull().sum()

-Restaurant Type Analysis
+2. Restaurant Type Analysis

 Count of restaurants by type using sns.countplot()

 Total votes by restaurant type using groupby() and plot()

-Most Voted Restaurant
+3. Most Voted Restaurant

-Identified the restaurant with maximum votes
+Identified the restaurant with maximum votes:

-Empire Restaurant
+#Empire Restaurant

-Online Order Availability
+4. Online Order Availability

-Count of restaurants offering online orders using countplot
+Count of restaurants offering online orders using countplot()

-Ratings Analysis
+5. Ratings Analysis

 Distribution of ratings visualized using a histogram

 Comparison of ratings for online vs offline orders using a boxplot

-Order Mode Preference by Restaurant Type
+6. Order Mode Preference by Restaurant Type

 Created a pivot table for online order availability vs restaurant type

-Visualized with a heatmap
+# Visualized with a heatmap

 Visualizations